 - Murakami, Haruki ‘The Elephant Vanishes’

-Not as good as Kafka on the Shore, but hey, we are talking about Murakami here!
+Not as good as Kafka on the Shore, but Murakami knows how to hook the reader nonetheless!

 - + Satrapi, Marjane ‘The Complete Persepolis’